Last updated on November 25th, 2020

 Although you can get Seitan in many general stores around you, if not, then you can also prepare it at home by getting some recipes online.
 You can enjoy your Seitan in fried, grilled, or sautéed form.

-Therefore, one can never get bored with this because it can be incorporated with several recipes.
+Therefore, one can never get bored with this because it can be incorporated into several recipes.

 12. Ezekiel bread